 I started doing this a while ago and it’s been a total game changer whenever I make banana muffins, breakfast cookies, or banana bread.
 Just use your mixer to mash bananas!
 Peel and break the bananas into chunks, place in your mixer, and beat until mashed.
 Beat the rest of the wet ingredients right into this bowl, then beat in the dry ingredients.
 So easy.

 If you’d rather not use the mixer (it really isn’t necessary for this recipe), just mash the bananas in a big bowl with a fork.
-You need 1 and 1/2 cups, which is about 345g or 3 large bananas.
+You need 1 and 1/2 cups, which is about 345g, or 4 medium or 3 large ripe bananas.

 The process is really easy.
 Whisk the wet ingredients and dry ingredients together in separate bowls, then combine it all.
 Fold in the chocolate chips, reserving some for the tops of the warm muffins.

 Don’t forget about my high-temperature trick for sky-scraping muffin tops.
 Start baking the muffins in an extra-hot oven; the initial burst of high heat raises the muffin tops straight up.
 Then reduce the oven temperature to cook the centers of the muffins for the remaining bake time.
 It’s such a simple trick that produces beautiful, bakery-display-case-worthy muffins.